fluxer/bfp/README.md

 see fit.
 The project has evolved much over the years but simplicity and tasks automation is and always will ramain prime goals of the project.

-The Package Manager is (or was) one of a kind - it does much more then it should do but there are good reasons for doing so.
+The Package Manager is (or was) one of a kind - it does much more than it should do but there are good reasons for doing so.
 Simply put it is a mix of features and ideas from [Dpkg](https://en.wikipedia.org/wiki/Dpkg), [Pacman](https://www.archlinux.org/pacman/) and